Mechasparrow/mechasparrow.github.io/_posts/2018/2018-07-31-backend-web-dev-two.md

 excerpt_separator:  <!--more-->
 ---

-# Building a Backend Web Application with Ruby on Rails (Part Two)

 If you haven't read part one.
 Go back and [read that](https://medium.com/@mechasparrow/web-backend-development-with-ruby-rails-part-one-ae4cf818e546)

 In this tutorial we will create additional models and seed them into the database.